 How is a PSE grade determined for each PSE?

 ANSWER: The PSE will be hired at the grade for the position in question.
-An example would be a PSE hired to work as a custodian or SSA would be hired as a Grade 4 PSE, as career custodians and SSAsmay are level 4.
+An example would be a PSE hired to work as a mail processing clerk or SSA would be hired as a Grade 6 PSE, as career mail processing clerks and SSAs are level 6.

 Do specific PSE grades preclude a PSE from performing duties in a different PSE grade?